hal-platform/hal-agent/README.md

 Variable         | Description
 ---------------- | -----------
 HAL_HOSTNAME     | Hostname of server
-HAL_BUILDID      | ID of the build
+HAL_PATH         | Full path of application on server HAL_BUILDID      | ID of the build
 HAL_COMMIT       | 40 character commit SHA
 HAL_GITREF       | Git reference (such as `master`)